 If you plan on purchasing a salt based water softener, it is crucial to know your water hardness when before purchasing a softener.
 Guessing at this number can result in an improperly sized water softener – and a string of migraines.
 When it’s time to program your system, it will ask for the hardness value.
 You might need to increase your grain hardness rating to compensate for any iron in your water.
 In this case, add 3-5 GPG of hardness for every 1.0 mg/L of iron to better determine your size water softener from there.

 If you’re on a salt free softener, don’t worry about the hardness level as you’re good to go as long as it’s under 80 grains per gallon.

-2. What is Your Average Daily Household Water Usage, This is Important To Know For Salt Systems?
+2. What is Your Average Daily Household Water Usage?

 This is Important To Know For Salt Systems.
 How much water does your household use daily?
 Do you take long showers?
 How often do you use the dishwasher and washing machine?